 Furthermore, by receiving this you understand that failure of the student and/or parent/guardian to comply with the standards, payment guidelines, criteria, terms and conditions, set forth on your application form and in this handbook, may result in the student being dismissed from his/her enrollment at Hilger.
 You also understand that your child is attending classes at Living Word Fellowship at his/her own risk.
 In receiving this, you will not hold Hilger Higher Learning, Inc., Living Word Fellowship, any teacher or employee affiliated with Hilger Higher Learning, Inc. liable in any way.

-Higher Higher Learning is led by an administration and qualified teachers committed to supporting your child’s education through a variety of homeschool classes in Chattanooga.
+Higher Higher Learning is led by qualified teachers and an administration committed to supporting your child’s education through a variety of homeschool classes in Chattanooga.
 It is our goal to reinforce the Biblical values being taught at home while providing a quality education.
 Although the parent is not the teacher of the courses we offer, the parent maintains authority over their child’s learning and is responsible for holding their child accountable for completed assignments and preparing for tests/quizzes/labs.
-Our teachers simply serve as a support cast for the parents who have chosen to educate their child through the home.
+Our teachers simply serve as support for the parents who have chosen to educate their child through the home.

 Hilger Higher Learning aims to support the continuing education of homeschool children in the greater Chattanooga area, through a variety of classes based on a Biblical worldview.
 Our classes are designed to enhance and help the home-education process, while you and your child still have the freedom and flexibility home education provides; we are merely a support to what you are doing in the home.